maintenance

 1. Run 3-4 more rinse cycles

-3. If persistent, remove shower screen and soak in hot water
+3. If it persists, remove shower screen and soak in hot water

 Problem: Poor Flow After Cleaning